Smitalalai/GeniusDoc/README.md

 #GeniusDoc

-Certainly!
-Below is the complete `README.md` file that you can use for your GitHub repository.
-The code snippets have been updated to use Azure Web Apps instead of Flask for deployment.

----

 # Azure AI Document Search and Generative AI POC

 This repository contains a Proof of Concept (POC) for building a full-text search and generative AI system over Microsoft FAQ documents using Azure AI services.